aditya-xq/streamline/README.md

 ## Summoning the Converter 📣

-To transform that video into an MP3, follow these mystical steps:
+To transform that video into an MP3/MP4, follow these mystical steps:

 1. **Start the app**: `python app.py` and visit `http://localhost:5000` on your favorite browser.
 2. **Enter the YouTube URL**: Paste the video link into the cauldron's... um, the webpage's input field.
+3. **Choose the download type**: Audio or Video.
-3. **Hit 'Convert & Download'**: And watch the magic unfold. 🔮
+4. **Hit 'Convert & Download'**: And watch the magic unfold. 🔮

 ## Features 🌟

 - **User-Friendly Web Interface**: Who says magic can't be modern?
 Our Flask app makes converting videos a breeze.
-- **High-Quality Audio**: Get the best sound, short of having the artist perform in your living room.
+- **High-Quality Audio/Video**: Get the best media, short of having the artist perform in your living room.
 - **Absolutely Free**: Like the best things in life, our converter doesn't cost a dime or a drachma.

 ## Contribute to the Magic 🌈